-Not a whole lot seems to be going on in the sedan segment but there are at least a few models that are scheduled to be totally redesigned.
 A totally redesigned Ford Taurus is slated to take a bow next year.
 This Blue Oval bull will ditch its aging D-architecture in favor of an enlarged version of the platform that underpins the company’s Fusion midsize sedan.
 A variety of EcoBoost engines are expected to be on the menu along with a new nine-speed automatic transmission.

 Chrysler is expected to receive its first small car in many years.
 The brand will finally get a reengineered version of the Dodge Dart.
 The new 100 should feature the same engine lineup as its sibling though you can expect its exterior and interior styling to be quite different.

 Then there’s the new 2016 Nissan Maxima which promises to deliver sports car-like handing in a family sedan package.